wreesman/wreesman/README.md

 ## Research Interests
 - International trade
+- Trade policy
 - Industrial organization

-## Current projects
+## Current Research
+- "Temporary Trade Barriers and Trade Growth" with Cheng Chen
+- "Determinants of Economic Integration Agreements" with Scott Baier
+- "Firm Export Responses to Temporary Trade Barriers" with Cheng Chen, Zhang Chen, and Chang Sun
+- "Trade and Tariffs in the Colonial Chesapeake" with Ben Jaros

+## Teaching
-- Graduate instructor of record for ECON-3100
+- Graduate instructor of record for ECON-3100, ECON-2110
-- Ongoing research into the firm-level determinants of temporary trade barriers and the implications for causal estimates of the effects of temporary trade barriers; economic determinants of economic integration agreements

 <!--